PeterGrecian/AWSCosts/README.md

 Is $0.10 per hour a lot of money?
 Since there are 8760 hours (by convention) in a year it is **$876**.
 Quite a bit.

 $0.60 per hour is most definitely a lot of money: **$5300** per year!
-The fact that AWS will punish you for not updating the EKS version every 14 months is obscured by the per hour cost.
+The fact that AWS will punish you for not updating the EKS version every 14 months is hidden when the cost is given per hour.

 There are tools such as Cost Explorer which can be used to study AWS costs incurred, however it is also very useful to have an easy to use value for the cost of a resource to use for developing designs.

-The costs do vary with region, but in most cases the costs are within a 10% margin.
+The costs do vary with region, but in most cases the costs are within a 10% range.
 Bulk discounts are usually quite small, and there is the effect of the "always free" quotas which deserve a separate discussion.
 Substantial discounts can be obtained for compute, particularly using Reserved Instances in the case of EC2 and RDS, or Compute Savings Plans to a lesser degree for Fargate or Lambda.
 The completeness or "coverage" of the Reservations is an important factor in how accurately resources can be costed and 2 significant figures is ample.

 ### Tables in the Cheatsheet for gist markdown and more generally